-I am pleased to present the following statement in support of the annual results of Beacon Energy plc (the "Company") for the year ended 31 December 2023.
+On behalf of the Board of Directors, I hereby present the financial statements of Beacon Energy plc ("Beacon" or the "Company") for the year ended 31 December 2024.

-During the year and subsequent period, the Board has worked tirelessly to deliver the Company's strategy which is to pursue the acquisition of value enhancing opportunities to develop and grow a self-funding upstream oil & gas company.
+It has been an extremely challenging year for your Company.
+During the year and subsequent period, the Board has worked tirelessly to stabilise the Company's financial position and deliver on its strategy which is to pursue the acquisition of value enhancing opportunities to develop and grow a self-funding upstream oil & gas company.